Chronology

 The Walt Disney Company publishes Virtual Interior: Portrait of a Duck to benefit several children’s charities.
 It is his first collaboration with the printing house Noblet Serigraphie, Inc., New York.

-Continues to create Interiors, some of which he refers to as “virtual paintings,” which feature colored, instead of black-only, outlining.
+Continues to create Interiors, beginning a group of Virtual Interiors, which feature colored, instead of black-only, outlining.

 March 31, 1995

-The New York Times publishes “At the Met with: Roy Lichtenstein,” an interview conducted by chief staff art critic Michael Kimmelman on the artist’s favorite pieces at the museum.
+New York Times publishes "Disciple of Color and Line, Master of Irony," an interview conducted by chief staff art critic Michael Kimmelman on the artist’s favorite pieces at the Metropolitan Museum of Art.

 June 8, 1995